 - Damping depends on vertical wheel velocity, not position in the stroke. - If the forks feel too soft all the way through, increase compression damping with the external adjuster.
 If that is not enough, change the compression stack internally. - The compression damping adjuster controls the lowest speed damping and affects the entire range.
 NOTE: The closer to maximum damping (full clockwise) the more effect one click makes.
 In other words going from 3 to 2 out has a lot more effect than going from 14 to 13.
-Adjusters are numbered from all the way clockwise (the slowest or firmest setting). - If your valving needs to be stiffer, move to the right on the valving chart.
-If the forks are too firm, go the opposite direction, to the left. - Spring rate affects ride height, dive and bottoming.
+Adjusters are numbered from all the way clockwise (the slowest or firmest setting). - Spring rate affects ride height, dive and bottoming.
 Typical spring preload should be 3-5mm (0.1-0.2"). - Oil level can drastically alter bottoming resistance and only affects the last part of the travel (near bottoming).
 If you like the action but the forks bottom too easily, raise your oil level by 10cc.